Honkl/general-ai/README.md

 # General artificial intelligence for game playing
 The project deals with general artificial intelligence (from general game playing field).
 We try to learn different models to play some easy games based on game data, not based on visual input.
-The games do not need to be similar in a term of gameplay --- they can be vastly different.
+The games do not need to be similar in a term of gameplay, they can be vastly different.

 # Project overview
 In the project we are currently using following games, models and types of learning techniques: